 Appointed May 2011

 Mark has been involved in financial markets for nearly 30 years, most recently as Chief Executive at Exotix Partners.
 He was previously Chief Executive Officer for the Products and Markets Division of Lloyds TSB and Co-Head of the Bank’s Corporate Markets.
-Mark is a member of the Risk and Remuneration committees.
+Mark is Chair of the Risk Committee and a member of the Audit and Remuneration committees.

 Martin Ritchley FCA, FCIB, Hon DBA (Coventry)